KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 > [!NOTE]
 > `ExpiresIn` follows the app client token validity.
 If the app client is still at the default one-hour validity, this value can appear as `3600` instead of `900`.

 Use the temporary access token to request a software-token secret. `associate-software-token` begins TOTP setup and asks Cognito to generate the private key that your authenticator app will use.
-Cognito allows this call with either a signed-in user's access token or a valid challenge session; this lab uses the access token because it makes the bootstrap path easier to see.
+Cognito allows this call with either a signed-in user's access token or a valid challenge session.
+This lab uses the access token for a clearer setup path.

 ```bash
 aws cognito-idp associate-software-token \